John Battle (politician): Parliamentary career

-Against the national swing, Battle won fairly easily and regained the Leeds West constituency for Labour.
+Against the national swing, Sir John won fairly easily and regained the Leeds West constituency for Labour.
 Meadowcroft only served one term in Parliament.

-Within a year of entering the House of Commons, Battle was promoted to the Opposition Whip's Office by Neil Kinnock in 1988, but resigned in protest at Labour's support for the Major ministry over the 1991 Gulf War.
+Within a year of entering the House of Commons, Sir John was promoted to the Opposition Whip's Office by Neil Kinnock in 1988, but resigned in protest at Labour's support for the Major ministry over the 1991 Gulf War.
 After the 1992 general election, he joined the frontbench of the new Labour Party leader, John Smith as a spokesman on Housing.
-Following Smith's death and the election of Tony Blair as Leader of the Labour Party in 1994, Battle was moved in a reshuffle to the position of Spokesman on Science and Technology.
+Following Smith's death and the election of Tony Blair as Leader of the Labour Party in 1994, Sir John was moved in a reshuffle to the position of Spokesman on Science and Technology.
 In 1995, he was moved again; this time to the position of Spokesman on Energy.

-Following the 1997 general election, Battle entered the government becoming Minister of State at the Department of Trade and Industry with responsibility for Science, Energy and Industry, announcing the decommissioning of the nuclear power station at Dounreay in 1998.
+Following the 1997 general election, Sir John entered the government becoming Minister of State at the Department of Trade and Industry with responsibility for Science, Energy and Industry, announcing the decommissioning of the nuclear power station at Dounreay in 1998.
 In 1999, he moved sideways to the Foreign and Commonwealth Office, but was dropped from government after the 2001 general election.
 Subsequently, he served on the International Development Committee.
-In 2002, Battle became a Member of the Privy Council and was the Prime Minister's envoy to all the faith communities until May 2010.
+In 2002, Sir John became a Member of the Privy Council and was the Prime Minister's envoy to all the faith communities until May 2010.

-On 27 June 2009, Battle was invested as a Knight Commander with Star of the Order of St Gregory the Great (KC*SG) by Pope Benedict XVI, in recognition of lifelong commitment and loyalty to the local Church and for Battle's political contribution as a Member of Parliament.
-He was knighted in the 2022 New Year Honours for political and public service.

-Personal life

-A devout Roman Catholic, Battle is staunchly anti-abortion, he is pro-Nationalist regarding Northern Ireland, and has been a long-standing champion of East Timor.

 Family

 He married Mary Meenan in 1977, who is of Irish Catholic extraction and who was a Mathematics researcher at the University of Leeds, where they met at the University Catholic chaplaincy.

 They have a son (born ca. 1980) and two daughters.
-One of his daughters graduated from the University of Leeds in Mathematics and Finance.

-His brother, Jim Battle, was the Deputy Leader of Manchester City Council from 2004–2013 and then took up the position of Deputy Police and Crime Commissioner for Greater Manchester.

 Affiliations

-Battle is a Fellow of Blackfriars Hall, University of Oxford, and a patron of the International Young Leaders Network.
+Sir John is a Fellow of Blackfriars Hall, University of Oxford, and a patron of the International Young Leaders Network and of the St Vincent de Paul Society of England and Wales.
 He serves as Pro-chancellor of Leeds Trinity University.

+Honours

+On 27 June 2009, Sir John was invested as a Knight Commander with Star of the Order of St Gregory the Great (KC*SG) by Pope Benedict XVI, in recognition of lifelong commitment and loyalty to the local Church and for Sir John's political contribution as a Member of Parliament.

+Sir John was knighted in the 2022 New Year Honours for political and public service.